PawelWozniak/lightweight-xlsx-util/README.md

 The application structure is built in a flexible way so that if you need to extend the application with specific functions, you can easily add additional XML elements as per the ECMA-376 - Office Open XML standard.

-Because of the potential very large number of cells a few trade-off have been made in consistent method usage.
-But they are roughly the same.

-The XML file structures are not rocket science, but for a file to be valid and not give you any errors it can be very (case) sensitive.
+The XML file structures are not rocket science, but for a file to be valid the markup is very (case) sensitive.
 If you make changes make sure to follow the standards exactly.
-Friendly warning: A single wrong capital in an XML element name can break your file, so test regularly.
+Friendly warning: A single wrong capital in an XML element name can break your file, so test as often as you can.

 ## Blog
 - Salesforce.com Developer Blog: